-- The switch on the bottom is in the “ON” position
+Make sure the switch located at the bottom of the water heater is in the “ON” position.

-Please keep in mind that the L5 is NOT to be permanently mounted or left unattended as it is not recommended and can be considered a hazard.
+Please keep in mind our Portable Tankless Water Heaters are NOT to be permanently mounted or left unattended as it is not recommended and can be considered a hazard.
 Not for indoor usage or to be vented.
-Also, these units are not to be plumbed in to the side or any other part of the house or location and is meant to serve for recreational use only.
+Also, these models are not to be plumbed into the side or any other part of the house or location and are meant to serve for recreational use only.
 Using in the manners stated will void your warranty.***

 To view the warranty, click here!

-If you're experiencing issues and need more assistance, please reach out to our technical support team via our LIVE CHAT feature, creating a support ticket, or setting an appointment with us.
+If you're still experiencing issues and need more assistance, please reach out to our technical support team via our LIVE CHAT feature, create a support ticket, or set an appointment with us.

 To set an appointment CLICK HERE!